 The Compliance Check upholds the following logic:

-CSU Subject Handbook
+Charles Sturt Subject Handbook

-From mid-July 2019, the Item Number, Title and Value of assessment tasks will be publicly available via the CSU Handbook.
+From mid-July 2019, the Item Number, Title and Value of assessment tasks will be publicly available via the Charles Sturt Handbook.
 The intention is to provide prospective students with an indication of the assessment involved in a subject, as do most Australian University websites.
 The information will be drawn from an Outline once it is published if it is for the subject offering with the highest number of enrolments for the session.
 It is acknowledged that assessment tasks vary from session to session and therefore it is made very clear to prospective students that the Handbook section is a guide only.
 The Handbook is updated each session that the subject is offered.